top of page

 Back in 2022, when NFTs were still hot (ahem), I was asked to create a system that would generate 11098 unique guadian setups.
 The variables included 3 types of attachment, series of decals 'cattoos', and a series of raries and different materials for each.
 Each NFT included 3 images with different poses, and so my total output was 33294 unique high resolution images.

-Using only blueprint logic, I sucessfully generated the images, which formed the NH Genesis release, and can still be seen on sites like Magic Eden
+Using only blueprint logic, I successfully generated the images, which formed the NH Genesis release, and can still be seen on sites like Magic Eden

 I approached it by importing the pre-calculated guardian setups from Excel via a data table into a special Unreal map.
-The blueprint script then took the instructions from each line and configured a mech in a scene as specified in the datatable, and selected an appropriate camera based on shot and mech type.
+The blueprint script then took the instructions from each line and configured a mech in a scene as specified in the datatable, and selected an appropriate camera based on shot, mech type, pose, attachment, background, cattoos etc.

 Then it took a high resolution screenshot of each and saved it with a specific descriptive name that the blockchain crew used to do their magic, before moving onto the next one.

-As part of an experiment in early 2023, I was asked to design and prototype an AI skin creator, as a bit of a concept/demo to show what could be done in the future if we allowed players to create and customise their own skins using AI generated textures.
+As part of an experiment in early 2023, I was asked to design and prototype a custom skin creator, as a bit of a concept/demo to show what could be done in the future if we allowed players to create and customise their own skins using user generated textures.

 I later created an updated version where I used Unreal's savegame feature to remember player's setups.
 In this video I'm skipping through some of my favourite creations.